Introducing The Culture Spectrum: Lessons Learned from Building a $3.5M Startup

 While many professionals work their way up to executive roles, I was thrown into one in my mid-20s.

-The company I founded during that time grew from an idea to a $3.5M valuation within three years.
-My team and I wrote the roadmap while we built it, which meant I had to learn to think from an executive perspective before I had all the language for what I was doing.
+The company I co-founded grew from an idea to a $3.5M valuation within three years — without a roadmap, without a blueprint, and without the luxury of learning on someone else's dime.
+We wrote the playbook while we ran the play.
+That forced me to think at an executive level before I had the language for what I was doing.

-I studied Entertainment Business in college, so this industry was always the destination.
-I'm now returning with a strategist's lens: apply what I built to the space I was trained for.
-And the more I look, the more I keep seeing the same problems solved in a different room.
+I studied Entertainment Business.
+This industry was always the destination.
+I'm returning with an operator's scar tissue and a strategist's lens, because the more I look across music, media, and entertainment, the more I keep seeing the same problem solved in a different room: